72nd Infantry Brigade Combat Team: Early history

 The 72nd Infantry Brigade was organized at Camp Bowie, Texas, in July, 1917.
 A unit of the 36th Infantry Division, the 72nd Brigade included the 3rd and 4th Texas Infantry Regiments.
 These regiments served on the Mexico–United States border during the Pancho Villa Expedition, and then were organized and federalized for World War I as the 133rd Machine Gun Battalion, and 143rd and 144th Infantry Regiments.

 World War I

 In July 1917, Brigadier General John Augustus Hulen had assumed command and the 72nd Brigade arrived in France in July, 1918.
 And then they took part in the Meuse-Argonne Offensive of September, October and November which led to the German surrender.
-Gen. Hulen was forced to return to the United States due to personal matters and Brigadier General George H. Jamerson took command in April 1919 until the muster out.
+Gen. Hulen was forced to return to the United States due to personal matters and Irving J. Phillipson commanded the brigade until April 1919, when Brigadier General George H. Jamerson took command until the muster out.
 In early 1919 the 72nd Brigade was mustered out at Camp Bowie.